kvasdopil/ui-gen/README.md

 15. **Dynamic Height Support**: Arrow boundary detection automatically adapts to screens taller than 844px for accurate connections
 16. **No Screen Dragging**: When clicking on touchable overlays, the screen will not be dragged - only link creation will start
 17. **Touchable ID**: Arrows are identified by touchable ID (aria-roledescription attribute) rather than index, ensuring stable identification even when elements change
+18. **Single Pending Button**: Only one pending arrow button (CreateFromTouchableButton) exists at a time - starting a new arrow from another touchable automatically removes the previous pending arrow
+19. **Unlinked Until Clicked**: Touchables with pending arrows are considered unlinked until the button is clicked - the arrow is only saved to the database when the button is clicked or when dropped on a screen
+20. **Arrow Color Coding**: Arrows connected to the selected screen (either as start or end) are displayed in dark gray (#6b7280), while all other arrows are shown in lighter gray (#d1d5db) for better visual hierarchy
+21. **Invalid Arrow Cleanup**: Arrows pointing to deleted or non-existent screens are automatically filtered out when loading screens and removed from the database to maintain data integrity

 ### Example Prompts